israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     An object value of whose own and inherited property names are excluded from the with environment bindings of the associated object.

 Symbol.species
+    A constructor function that is used to create derived objects.

 ## Classes